-ADI Committee made the decision that from January 2018 ADI Study Clubs should be free for members to attend as part of the ADI membership package.
+From January 2018 ADI Study Clubs are free for members to attend as part of the ADI membership package.

 The ADI continues to try out new Study Club formats, such as dinner meetings, treatment-planning evenings and roaming Study Club locations.
 Live webinars of selected study club meetings were held during the year, which were also recorded and made available to members via the ADI website.
-Six webinars are planned for the 2018 and 2019 calendar years.

-During the year, 37 meetings were held in 16 locations with a total of 688 delegates attending.
+During the year, 44 meetings were held in 15 locations with a total of 785 delegates attending.

-F) Members' National Forum
+E) Members' National Forum